calder-gl/calder/README.md

 # Calder
-A library sculpting and manipulating complex 3D structures for web.
+A library for sculpting and manipulating complex 3D structures for the web.

 Written by Paul Bardea, Tammy Liu, Abhishek Madan, Andrew McBurney, and Dave Pagurek van Mossel